luiz-pereira/JobSniperJS/README.md

 Other things:

-- I will try to get the website alive through github pages.
+- The website is alive in heroku (www.jobsniper.ca).
-- if i have time, i'll try to use azure or google for the database

 install:
 -run bundle install